FRENVI News & Blog – Innovations around sustainable dishes & edible cutlery

 Recipe: Tasty ideas for Soup Day

 What could be better on a cold and dark November day than a delicious hot soup?
 Soup is one of the most traditional and popular dishes.
 Today, there are thousands of soup recipes from all over the world.
 In Germany, it is so popular that in just one year, around 100 bowls of soup are spooned out per person.
-So it is no wonder….
+So it's no wonder...